project-march/ProjectMarch/doc/march_packages/march_gain_scheduling.rst

 How to use
 """"""""""

 Gainscheduling is already set to run alongside the exoskeleton.
-You will most likely not need to launch this node manualy.
+You will most likely not need to launch this node manually.
-If you do want to launch it manualy run the following lines in a terinal:
+If you do want to launch it manually run the following lines in a terminal:

 .. code::